-The Diagnostic Medical Sonography Program at P.I.T. is committed to serve the local community and students in providing for the training of necessary job skills, and the proper education needed to fulfill the duties of a diagnostic medical sonographer.
-The program is also committed to graduate students capable of attaining the status of Registered Diagnostic Medical Sonographer.
-The program provides access and equal opportunity to all qualified individuals who apply.
+You can make a difference as a Diagnostic Medical Sonographer and join one of the fastest-growing fields in health care!
+The Diagnostic Medical Sonography Program at P.I.T. is committed to serving the local community and students by providing the training and proper education needed to fulfill the duties of a diagnostic medical sonographer.
+The program is committed to graduate students capable of attaining the status of Registered Diagnostic Medical Sonographer.
+Pennsylvania Institute of Technology provides access and equal opportunity to all qualified individuals who apply.

 Have a Question?

 Upon completion of this program, students will be able to:

 1. Demonstration of practical application in the professional and technical aspects of patient care related to medical sonography.

 2. Skills in demonstrating respect for interpersonal relationships, including moral and ethical responsibilities to increase effective communication and empathy for the patient.